Burglars strike 3 times at site of deadly downtown Las Vegas fire

 “I think all of these people have waited long enough,” he said.
 “I think it’s time to get the ball rolling.”

-Eglet persuaded Bare to allow plaintiff investigators to conduct three days of inspections at the Alpine beginning March 11.
+Eglet persuaded Bare to allow plaintiff investigators to conduct three days of inspections at the Alpine starting March 11.

 “Our clients are very, understandably, frustrated,” Eglet said.
 “This is everything they have in the world.”